dako2/dako2.github.io/_pages/about.md

 Research Trajectory and Future Directions
 ---
 My research interests extend to several areas, including active metamaterials, stability control theory in active/gain materials, and advanced antenna architectures such as bullseye Moiré-patterned steerable array antennas.
 The emergence of large language models (LLMs) and conversational AI, exemplified by the advent of ChatGPT in late 2022, has redirected my focus towards AI-related research.
 The broad interdisciplinary impact and urgent societal needs associated with AI have motivated me to devote my career to this domain.

-Recent Projects and Achievements
----
-In 2023, I initiated an AI agent platform integrated into the 5G Multi-access Edge Computing (MEC) standard, aiming to decentralize computation and reduce latency by leveraging mobile network operators’ infrastructure.
-In 2024, I engaged in various AI-centered hackathons, where I worked on projects ranging from training speech models and fine-tuning LLMs to constructing Retrieval-Augmented Generation (RAG) systems and developing code generation tools.
-These experiences have deepened my understanding of AI capabilities and their applications in solving complex real-world problems.
-Notable competitions include the 2024 KDD Cup on RAG, which focused on using LLMs to retrieve accurate information from extensive web-scraped datasets, and the 2024 NeurIPS AI Code competition, where my team addressed highly complex algorithmic challenges under strict time constraints.

-<a href="https://www.youtube.com/channel/UCHy1iU-mW2XcQhMHysJvaHA" target="_blank">YouTube channel</a>

 Thanks for visiting my site—it's still a work in progress, so stay tuned for more!